 Now when Daniel learned that the decree had been published, he went home to his upstairs room where the windows opened toward Jerusalem.
 Three times a day he got down on his knees and prayed, giving thanks to his God just as he had done before.

 What courage!
 What faithfulness!
-Daniel not only prayed contrary to the edict, but he also offered thanks at the threat of death!
+Daniel not only prayed contrary to the edict but he also gave thanks at the threat of death!

 Why???
 Because Daniel knew that the excellencies of his God and the true King of Kings, were not affected by his circumstances!
 They were eternal and irrevocable, far outweighing mere mortal decrees.